lacclab/OneStop-Eye-Movements/README.md

 1. Ordinary reading (download this data if you are interested in a general purpose eyetracking dataset)
 2. Information seeking
 3. Repeated reading
-4. Repeated reading during information seeking
+4. Information seeking in repeated reading

 > There are several ways to obtain the data